Magichat-Inc/JNUC2023/README.md

 ## [0checkInstallation-rundepNotifyscript](#0checkinstallation-rundepnotifyscript)

 This script is for checking installation of afterMath (Incident Response tool) and depNotify (Graphical User Interface Popup tool) and run installation if the machine hasn't installed those tools yet.
+If both tools are installed, then it will execute [1depNotifyRun](#1depnotifyrun) script (main script).

 ## [1depNotifyRun](#1depnotifyrun)